Adonai02/Customer-segmentation/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Customer-segmentation is to …
+The goal of Customer Segmentation is to chose the best categorization in a graph Spend vs Income with the objective of know what kind of customer offer the right product, always searching a buy.

 ------------------------------------------------------------------------